hpi-dhc/PharMe/anni/backupper/README.md

 ### Deploying with Backupper

 To deploy Anni with the Backupper, first ensure you have all environment variables set up.
-See `.env.example` for help.
+See [`.env.example`](.env.example) for help (Note that the Backupper has its own environment file!).
 Then, run the following command from the repository's root:

 ```sh
 docker compose --file anni/docker-compose.yaml --profile production --profile with-backupper up